ConorMcCulloch/purple-rosemary-fdc6a/src/pages/about.md

     features:
       - title: A Little About Me
         content: >
-          I grew up in a small town on the west coast of Scotland, growing up I always had an interest in learning.
-When I graduated secondary school I went on to study at the City of Glasgow College, attaining a HND in Product Design.
+          I grew up in a small town on the west coast of Scotland.
+I studied at the City of Glasgow College, attaining an HND in Product Design.
+Some of my interests include: Graphic Design, Working Out, D\&D, and Reading among others.
         image: images/About Me 1.jpg
         image_alt: People in conversation in the office lounge area
         media_position: right